morpho-org/morpho-blue-api-metadata/README.md

 Controls the known curators and the addresses they manage.

 > [!Note]
-> Any vault that have an `owner` or a `curator` address referenced as managed by a curator will automatically be flagged as curated by this curator
+> Any vault that have an `owner` or a `curator` address referenced as managed by a curator will automatically be flagged as curated by this curator, unless the `owner` is unknown [*].

+_[*] This is to prevent anyone from having their vault flagged as "curated by X" just by setting any whitelisted address as `curator`_

 ### Required Fields